What is Azure Kubernetes Service on Azure Stack HCI?

 - Provide automatic updates for your Kubernetes deployment

-- Upgrade to the latest available Kubernetes version
+- Keep up-to-date with the latest available Kubernetes versions

 - Use the popular Azure services through Azure Arc for Kubernetes

 Simplify setting up Kubernetes

 Azure Kubernetes Service simplifies the process of setting up Kubernetes on Azure Stack HCI and Windows Server 2019 Datacenter, and includes the following features:

 - A Windows Admin Center wizard for setting up Azure Kubernetes Service and its dependencies

 - A Windows Admin Center wizard for creating Kubernetes clusters to run your containerized applications